 Just like the red-tailed hawk, red-shouldered hawks perch high on wires and in treetops searching for small reptiles, mammals, amphibians and at times other birds to feed on.
 They return to the same nesting site every year.

 The Bald Eagle is the national bird of the United States.
 It is not a permanent resident but arrives in Texas as early as August.
 You will spot the largest population of bald eagles from early October to late May.
 Bald eagles are huge birds of prey.
-The female is usually larger.
-They have a wingspan of 71 to 93 inches and can weigh up to 13 pounds.
-Bald eagles feed typically on fish.
+They have a wingspan of 71 to 93 inches and can weigh up to 13 pounds and feed typically on fish.
 When fish is scarce, they eat small mammals and birds.
+Please check our post on the eagle feather meaning.

 The Crested Caracara is a permanent resident of Texas.
 As expected, the male is smaller than the female.
 Together, they have an average length of 22 inches and a wingspan of about 4 feet.
 The females can be as heavy as 3 pounds whereas the males achieve a maximum weight of 46 ounces.